What is the Tangible Media Group?

 The Tangible Media Group has UROP openings for technically talented hard-working MIT undergraduates, developing software, electronics, and mechanisms for working prototypes of Tangible User Interfaces.
-Strong programming skills, electrical /mechanical engineering skills, and design aesthetics required.
-In some cases, UROP students have joined the group as graduate students.
+Strong programming skills, electrical/mechanical engineering skills, and design aesthetics required.
+In some cases, UROP students have later joined the group as graduate students.
 Please see the UROP openings page for available positions and application procedures.

 For inquiries about joining TMG as a Post Doc, please contact:

 To apply, please send us a link to a portfolio of past work (projects, publications, patents, etc.), a full CV, and a description of technical skills, experiences and research interests.
-Please email all materials to email@example.com with the subject "Postdoc Application".
+Please email all materials to tangible-postdoc [at] media.mit.edu with the subject "Postdoc Application".
 Self-funded applicants through scholarships or fellowships will receive priority consideration.

 How do I apply?

-Submit an application through the main MIT Media Lab admissions process (http://www.media.mit.edu/admissions/how-to-apply) and select Tangible Media Group as one of your choices.
-If you decide to apply, please send us an email at for our own records.
-Make sure to include a URL to your online portfolio in your application.
+Submit an application through the main MIT Media Lab admissions process (https://www.media.mit.edu/admissions/how-to-apply) and select Tangible Media Group as one of your choices.

 What’s the timeline for applications?